-Located in the beautiful mountains of Botetourt and Roanoke Counties not far from Hollins University, Carvins Cove Natural Reserve is a beautiful 12,700-acre property containing a man-made reservoir and abundant protected forested land.
-Rainfall drains from the 11,200-acre watershed into the Carvins Cove Reservoir.
+Tucked away in the mountains of Botetourt and Roanoke Counties and close to Hollins University, Carvins Cove Natural Reserve covers 12,700 acres and includes a man-made reservoir and abundant protected forestland.
+Rainfall drains from the 11,200 acre watershed into Carvins Cove Reservoir.

-The water from the reservoir is treated at the Carvins Cove Water Filtration Plant which filters around 10-million gallons of water per day for customers of the Western Virginia Water Authority.
+Water from the reservoir is treated at the Carvins Cove Water Treatment Facility which filters around 10 million gallons of water per day for customers of the Western Virginia Water Authority.

-While the reservoir and land immediately surrounding the reservoir is owned by the Western Virginia Water Authority, the land above the 1200-foot contour is owned by the City of Roanoke and is noted as the second largest city-owned park in the United States.
-In 2009, a donation of a two-part conservation easement to permanently protect 11,363 acres of the Carvins Cove Natural Reserve was finalized.
+While the reservoir and land immediately surrounding the reservoir are owned by the Western Virginia Water Authority, the City of Roanoke owns the land above the 1200 foot contour line.
+It is noted as the second largest city-owned park in the United States.
+In 2009 a donation of a two-part conservation easement to permanently protect 11,363 acres of Carvins Cove Natural Reserve was finalized.

-Carvins Cove Natural Reserve includes several different forested natural communities, perennial and intermittent streams, and the reservoir, all of which provide diverse wildlife habitats.
-Numerous recreational opportunities are available at Carvins Cove Natural Reserve including over 55-miles of trails, a boat launch, picnic area, fishing platforms and restrooms for a small fee.
-Swimming and camping are not permitted in the Carvins Cove Natural Reserve.
-Dogs are welcome at Carvins Cove Natural Reserve; however, they must remain leashed at all times and are not allowed in the water.
+Carvins Cove Natural Reserve includes several different forested natural communities, perennial and intermittent streams, and the reservoir--all of which provide diverse wildlife habitats.
+In addition to providing a haven for wildlife, Carvins Cove offers access to recreational amenities, supported by a small fee, including over 55 miles of trails, a boat launch, picnic area, fishing platforms and restrooms.
+Swimming and camping are not permitted at Carvins Cove.
+Dogs are welcome at Carvins Cove; however, they must remain leashed at all times and are not allowed in the water.
 Alcohol is prohibited at Carvins Cove.